-The Santa Fe Trail continued into present-day Pawnee County, Kansas where travelers were required to choose between the “Wet Route,” which provided good grazing and water for large numbers of stock and the shorter, but water-limited, “Dry Route.”
-This section ran from just southwest of Pawnee Rock in the area of Ash Creek Crossing to Fort Dodge.
+The Santa Fe Trail continued into present-day Pawnee County, Kansas, where travelers were required to choose between the “Wet Route,” which provided good grazing and water for large numbers of stock, and the shorter, but water-limited, “Dry Route.”
+This section ran from just southwest of Pawnee Rock in Ash Creek Crossing to Fort Dodge.

 Near Larned, the trail split into three main and separate trails with branches joining them together along the way to Dodge City, Kansas.
 The “wet route” or River Road crossing was on the south edge of present-day Larned, Kansas.
 The second, the dry route crossing, was on the west edge of the present Larned State Hospital grounds.
 The third, apparently later established as a stage line crossing, was approximately ½ mile east of the present site of Fort Larned National Historic Site.

 This route closely follows US Highway 56 along the Arkansas River to the southwest out of Larned, Kansas, to present-day Kinsley, where it follows the Arkansas River to Dodge City, Kansas, and continues to Bent’s Fort, Colorado.
 From Dodge City, westward, this was referred to as the “Mountain Route.”

 The first stop along the West Route was Ash Creek Crossing, about five miles southwest of Pawnee Rock.
 This was not a difficult crossing, but it developed into a campsite for Trail travelers.
 Decades later, the farmer who owned the Ash Creek Crossing filled in the crossing for more farm ground in 1947.